REPORT: Arbitrary Detention, Section 9 of the Constitution Act, 1982

 7. Everyone has the right not to be detained or imprisoned except on grounds provided by law and in accordance with prescribed procedures.

-(Source: Continuing Committee of Ministers on the Constitution, Charter of Rights, Report to Ministers by Sub-Committee of Officials, Annex [August 28, 1980], Doc 830-84/031 (Ottawa: 26-29 August, 1980).
+(Source: Continuing Committee of Ministers on the Constitution, Provincial Proposal: The Canadian Charter of Rights and Freedoms (August 28, 1980), Doc 830-84/031 (Ottawa: 26-29 August, 1980).
 Click HERE)

 —–o0o—–